 Many patients face social, interpersonal and emotional challenges daily.
 Our program is designed to be a place where you can deal with these issues and find the support, care and professional advice or assistance you need.

-Participants in the Partial Hospital program can enjoy our spacious, newly renovated facilities.
-Our group room, library, staff offices and medical treatment suites are located in Marian Hall on the Fatima Hospital campus.
-Our group size is typically 15 people or fewer, which allows for active group participation and individualized attention to patient’s needs.
+Our services are located in the Marian Hall building on the Fatima Hospital campus.
+Our group size is typically 10 people or fewer, which allows for active group participation and individualized attention to patient’s needs.

 Who Can Take Part?

-The Partial Hospitalization Program is for adults 18 and older who are:
+The Intensive Outpatient Programs are for adults 18 and older who are:

 - Experiencing depression, anxiety or stress